2013 Eastern Kentucky Colonels football team

 The 2013 Eastern Kentucky Colonels football team represented Eastern Kentucky University during the 2013 NCAA Division I FCS football season.
 They were led by sixth year head coach Dean Hood and played their home games at Roy Kidd Stadium.
 They were a member of the Ohio Valley Conference (OVC).
-Eastern Kentucky had an overall record of 6–6 with a mark 4–4 in OVC play to finish in a tie for fifth place.
+Eastern Kentucky had an overall record of 6–6 with a mark of 4–4 in OVC play to finish in a tie for fifth place.